How to create offer letters for employees in Japan [2024]

 It’s crucial to get this right.
 Japanese employment law is pro-worker and an offer letter should help keep you compliant with labor laws in Japan—so you can avoid costly legal disputes and penalties.

 It should also make the conditions of employment clear to the potential employee.
-Keep in mind that in addition to the offer letter, you’re required to create “Work Rules” and register them with Japan’s Labor Standards Inspection Bureau if you have 10 or more employees.
+Keep in mind that before starting the onboarding process, in addition to the offer letter, you’re required to create “Work Rules” and register them with Japan’s Labor Standards Inspection Bureau if you have 10 or more employees.
 This constitutes a part of an employment contract once a new hire accepts your offer.

 Here’s everything you need to send a legally compliant offer letter to hire a full-time employee in Japan.